AI-4-atmosphere-remote-sensing/gWaveNet_gravity-wave-detection/readme.md

-# this repo is to provide additional supplments for the submitted work.
-It will not be explained in detail here at this moment until the acceptance.
+# This repo provides additional supplments for the submitted work.

 ## state-of-the-art comparision
 ### -Gabor-